Starting a business

 International agents like JLL, Savills, and CBRE typically have English-speaking staff who can act as the intermediary between you and the landlord and help you navigate the labyrinth that is the Japanese office market.

-Typically, the landlord will pay a commission to secure the tenancy and handle formalities (for example, arranging for drafting the tenancy agreement, which will almost certainly be in Japanese only) and liaising with the utility companies to arrange connections.
+Typically, the landlord will pay a commission to secure the tenancy and handle formalities.
+For example, arrange for drafting the tenancy agreement, which will almost certainly be in Japanese only.
+They’ll also liaise with the utility companies to arrange connections.

 When you are in the early stages of setting up your business, it’s worth contacting JETRO, which has some free temporary office facilities.
 Companies can usually use these for up to 50 days.
 SME Support Japan also maintains business rentals for companies that meet certain criteria.
 Check their website (in Japanese) to explore your options.